camunda/camunda-docs-manual/content/user-guide/process-engine/database/mssql-configuration.md

 ---

-This section documents the additional database configuration changes necessary to correctly use Microsoft SQL Server or Microsoft Azure SQL databases with the Camunda Platform.
+This section documents the additional database configuration changes necessary to correctly use Microsoft SQL Server or Microsoft Azure SQL databases with Camunda 7.
 It provides guides
 on:

 * How to set the correct database transaction isolation level.